I beg to move,

 I welcome the early decision that was made on the awarding of GCSE results and on ensuring that BTEC students were not forgotten in all this.
 Have we seen grade inflation?
 Yes, but that is a small price to pay compared with the disruption and unfairness that would have been the alternative.

 So where do we go next?
 My biggest concern is making sure that we support those who are in year 10 and year 12 and halfway through their courses, so taking their exams in 2021.
 I am delighted that through the covid catch-up plan we must now focus on getting them the outcomes that they deserve.
 Getting students back into school this September is a crucial part of that.
 I thank our heads, teachers, governors and support staff for making this possible.
 Now we need to make sure that we can keep the schools open.

 Grade inflation now could affect students next year, so we need to make sure that this is dealt with.
 Many have suggested that students could defer university places, but the reality is that most want to go to their chosen universities and want to do it now.
 In my constituency, we will have a new £3.5 million university campus in Worksop to train healthcare professionals, thanks to a partnership with the health trust, the University of Derby and my old university, Nottingham Trent.
 I hope that those people will then choose to stay in Bassetlaw to work in their chosen careers.

 This should not be about playing politics with our children’s education.
-In Scotland, education is controlled by the SNP, in Northern Ireland controlled by the Executive, and in Wales controlled by Labour and led by a Liberal Democrat.
+In Scotland education is controlled by the SNP, in Northern Ireland it is controlled by the Executive, and in Wales it is controlled by Labour and led by a Liberal Democrat.

 There has been a lot of strong and emotive language used in this Chamber.
 My hon.
 Friend is absolutely correct that swift action was taken by this Government to deal with this perceived crisis: this “chaotic, terminal shambles”.
 Does he agree that education is so important that it should not be politicised?